 - Fill in the required fields on the form

 - Click the Choose File button to select the saved screen capture file.

 Bonus: Problem Steps Recorder

-Microsoft quietly bundled a fantastic utility in Windows 7.
+Microsoft quietly bundled a fantastic utility in Windows.
 The Problem Steps Recorder can capture multiple screen shots along with more notes and details about what you were doing.
 You can attach the file created by the utility to a support request.
-You can watch a quick video that shows off the process.